veltzer/demos-devops-terraform/exercises/intermediate/06/exercise.md

 So, let's talk through this.
 First, we have two different providers of the same type.
 This is strictly so that we can create resources in multiple AWS regions.
 If we didn't include the `alias` argument to the second provider definition, terraform would error out.
 The support for this is strictly based on aliasing so that we can provide some instruction to resources or modules about what provider config to actually use.

-We have our alias `secondary_region` provider for aws.
+We have our alias `secondary_region` provider for AWS.
 Which means we can override resources to use this provider instead of the default one which is

 ```terraform
 provider "aws" {